marked01one/rio-airbnb-predictive-model/README.md

 <h2 align="center" id="summary"> Summary </h2>

-This repository contains Jupyter Python and Python code belonging to Cal Poly Pomona's _Research through Inclusive Opportunities_ **(RIO)** research program.
+This repository contains Jupyter Notebooks and Python code belonging to Cal Poly Pomona's _Research through Inclusive Opportunities_ **(RIO)** research program.
 For more information about the program and its associated projects: [Research through Inclusive Opportunities](https://www.cpp.edu/our-cpp/students/rio/index.shtml)

 The repository is specifically created to support the Airbnb predictive modeling project from Dr. Sonya Zhang and the Computer Information Systems department.